BreathingCode/BreathingCode.github.io/register.md

 -->

 <div style="width:100%; text-align:left;" >
+  <iframe
+    src="//eventbrite.de/tickets-external?eid=16137524771&ref=etckt"
-  <iframe  src="//eventbrite.de/tickets-external?eid=16137524771&ref=etckt" frameborder="0" height="350" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe>
+    frameborder="0" height="300" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe>
 <!--  <div style="font-family:Helvetica, Arial; font-size:10px; padding:5px 0 5px; margin:2px; width:100%; text-align:left;" ><a style="color:#ddd; text-decoration:none;" target="_blank" href="http://www.eventbrite.de/r/etckt">Event registration</a><span style="color:#ddd;"> for </span><a style="color:#ddd; text-decoration:none;" target="_blank" href="https://www.eventbrite.de/e/breathing-code-conference-tickets-16137524771?ref=etckt">Breathing Code Conference</a> <span style="color:#ddd;">powered by</span> <a style="color:#ddd; text-decoration:none;" target="_blank" href="http://www.eventbrite.de?ref=etckt">Eventbrite</a></div>
 -->
 </div>

-### Pricing
+### Ticket Price

-The current ticket price is EUR 250 plus VAT.
+The current ticket price is *250€* + VAT and includes admission to ...

+- ... the *pre-conference party on evening of May 4th*, where [Sam Aaron](/2015/01/28/speaker-sam.html), among others, will perform a live coding session, resulting in a great audio-visual experience.
+- ... the *one-day conference on May 5th*, with a range of international speakers, showcasing several sessions that cover the wide subject area of live coding.

+#### Reduced Ticket Price

 If you can [help us to find more sponsors](/sponsoring.html) the ticket price will be reduced accordingly and you will be refunded the difference between the price you paid and the price charged on the last day of ticket sales (May 3, 2015).

-### Hotel Rooms
+### Hotels

-We have reserved a continget of rooms at the following hotels:
+We have reserved a contingencies at the following hotels:

 - Hotel Nr 1, at 500 EUR per Night.
 - Hotel Nr 2, at 1000 EUR per Night.